rrabbi2021/rrabbi2021/README.md

 ### Hi there, my name is Rayan :)

-- Majoring in Computer Science.
-- Currently working on personal projects.
 - Looking forward to callaborating with others on projects.
-- Love working out at the gym and playing video game >:)
+- Love working out at the gym and playing video games :)